MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 #### (Optional) Test your application locally

 Optionally, you can run the application locally to verify that it works as expected.
 First, you need to add a firewall rule to allow your local machine to connect to the Azure Database for MySQL Flexible Server instance.
-Use the following instructions to add the firewall rule:
+Use the following steps to add the firewall rule:

 1. Sign in to the Azure portal and navigate to the Azure Database for MySQL Flexible Server instance you created earlier.
 1. In the left pane, select **Settings** > **Networking**.